 The DBT group offers training in skills for mindfulness, interpersonal effectiveness, and emotion regulation/distress tolerance.
 Participants can attend one module or participate throughout the entire semester.

 Open drop-in group to talk about harm reduction strategies, related to drugs and sex.
 Topics will include opioid overdose prevention, PEP, and PrEP.

 The Lower East Side Harm Reduction Center (LESHRC) and The New School provide rapid oral, free, and confidential HIV testing.
 The supply of HIV testing kits may be limited.
 Bring a friend; this service is open to anyone, not just the New School community.

 Create a healthy relationship with food, your body, and your mind.
 Learn how to distinguish between head hunger and body hunger, how restricting foods can backfire, and how to make peace with food and honor your natural body wisdom.
 Groups are led by a registered dietitian nutritionist.

 Come with an open mind and experience meditation in a welcoming community with your peers.

 Meditation has been shown to significantly promote well-being and decrease anxiety.
-Guided imagery in particular targets old, unhelpful, and repetitive behavioral and thought patterns, and replaces them with new, more adaptive, and positive ones.
-The aim of the group is to improve overall wellbeing, and develop emotional resilience and sense of calm.
+Guided imagery in particular targets old, unhelpful, and repetitive behavior and thought patterns and replaces them with new, more adaptive, and positive ones.
+The aim of the group is to improve overall well-being and develop emotional resilience and a sense of calm.

-Reiki is a Japanese technique that uses subtle energy to reduce stress, and help with relaxation and healing.
-The circle provides a group setting to experience Reiki.
+Reiki is a Japanese technique that uses subtle energy to reduce stress and induce relaxation and healing.
+The circle provides a group setting within which to experience Reiki.

 Medical and Mental Health Resources